800-450-6118

 2. Increases blood flow to the hand & fingers

-3. Breaks up tendinous adhesions from the fingers to the forearm
+3. Breaks up tendon adhesions from the fingers to the forearm

 4. Drains fluid from deep inside the wrist joint